American Conference (NCAA): Football

 Like the conference itself, football experienced much transition through its history.
 In fact it was the main force behind such departures and expansion.
 In 2003, the BCS announced that it would adjust the automatic bids granted to its six founding conferences based on results from 2004 to 2007.
 With the addition of Cincinnati, Louisville, and South Florida in 2005, the conference retained its BCS automatic-qualifying status.

 At one point, the 2007 South Florida Bulls football team was ranked No. 2 in the BCS rankings, but the team finished No. 21 in the final poll.

 The 2009 Cincinnati Bearcats football team finished the regular season undefeated at 12–0, and the team was ranked No. 3 in the final BCS standings, barely missing the opportunity to play for the BCS National Championship.
 The conference overall was 9–7 (.563) in BCS bowl games, the third highest winning percentage among the AQ conferences.

+In 2013, UCF became the first football conference champion in the AAC era.
+However, UCF that season received the conference's automatic BCS bid to the Fiesta Bowl.

 The 2017 UCF Knights football team, a member of the American, was undefeated, but the team was not invited to the College Football Playoff.
-The team earned the Group of Five's New Year's Six bowl bid and defeated Auburn in the Peach Bowl.
+The team earned the Group of Five's second ever New Year's Six bowl bid and defeated Auburn in the Peach Bowl.
 The team claimed a national championship, which was recognized by the Colley Matrix, one of the NCAA-recognized selectors of the national champion in football.

-Cincinnati became the first Group of Five team ever to appear in the top four of the CFP rankings at any point of the season, going on to become the only G5 team ever selected for the CFP in its four-team era.
+In 2021, Cincinnati became the first Group of Five team ever to appear in the top four of the CFP rankings at any point of the season.
+The Bearcats went on to be the first G5 school to be selected to the College Football Playoff Semi-final, against Alabama in the Cotton Bowl.

+In 2025, Tulane became the second-ever American-era member to be selected to the College Football Playoff.

 All-time school and conference records

-As of the end of the 2024 NCAA Division I FBS football season.
+As of the 2025 NCAA Division I FBS football season.
 Conference wins and losses are since the formation of the American, inclusive of championship games.